 When replacing the 07116 with the 07347 you will need a new B Harness.
 You will have to run the Red wire on the new B Harness to the vehicle battery.
 I can't speak for other dealers and distributors, but in our shop and our online store, it is a better deal to buy the 07548 Headlight Module Kit.
 It includes two 07347 Modules, two new B Harnesses, and two new C Harnesses.
 IF you had a 07116 Module go bad, you want to start fresh with new wiring as well, but that is just my opinion.
 It will help eliminate the cause of the module failure at the same time.

 So here is the October 2017 update.
 Meyer has been busy designing new Modules to interface (work) with new trucks.
 We have the 07776 "Soft Start" green Modules now.
 There are also several versions of this one.
 Some of the Headlight Adapters are now including the Modules.

-These 07776 Meyer Headlight Modules are currently being used with Chevrolet / GMC and Dodge vehicles, however, there are more of them for Ford trucks now too.
+These 07776 Meyer Headlight Modules are currently being used with Chevrolet / GMC and Dodge vehicles, however, there are more of them for Ford trucks (ONLY) now too (07814).

 If you need to find out which Headlight Adapter you need...

 Meyer Nite Saber Headlight Adapters - Which one do you need?

 SEARCH THIS SITE